 - a.
 Commercial development is required to achieve a 4 Star Green Star Certified Rating. - b.
 Additional floor space maybe permitted within a development where the building can demonstrate design excellence and environmental sustainability.
 For consideration of the additional floor space a minimum 5 Green Star- Green Building Council of Australia (GBCA) should be provided.
-Refer to Ryde LEP 2014 and Section 6 of this Part. - c.
+Refer to Ryde LEP 2013 Amendment 1 and Section 6.1.2. - c.
 Residential development is to comply with BASIX (Building Sustainability Index) requirements. - d.
-Development is required to comply with Section 7 Built Form.
+Development is required to comply with Section 6.1.7 Building Bulk.